gasangw/NestJS-Interview-Questions-And-Answers/README.md

 7. ### What are the main components of a NestJS application?
     The main contents of the nestjs application inlcude:
     `Modules:` Modules are a way of organizing related components into a single block.
 They provide a way to structure your application.
-    `Controllers:` Controllers handle incoming HTTP requests and return responses.
-They are responsible for validating input and mapping business operations to specific route handlers.
+    `Controllers:` Controllers are responsible for handling incoming `requests` and returning `responses` to the client.Controllers organize routes and handle HTTP requests that come to those routes.
     `Services:` services are responsible for business logic and interacting with data sources.
 They can be injected into controllers or other services, promoting code reusability and separation of concerns.

 8. ### How to declare a class as a controller in Nest.js